rust-lang/book/nostarch/chapter20.md

 Rust doesn’t allow you to create your own operators or overload arbitrary operators.
 But you can overload the operations and corresponding traits listed in `std::ops` by implementing the traits associated with the operator.
-For example, in Listing 19-14 we overload the `+` operator to add two `Point` instances together.
-We do this by implementing the `Add` trait on a `Point` struct.
+For example, in Listing 20-15 we overload the `+` operator to add two `Point` instances together.
+We do this by implementing the `Add` trait on a `Point`
+struct:

-Filename: src/main.rs
+src/main.rs

 ```
 use std::ops::Add;